energywebfoundation/ew-did-registry/packages/did-resolver-interface/README.md

 }

-export class Operator extends Resolver implements IOperator {
+// MyResolver - Implement the update and revoke behaviour for your DID Method class Operator extends Resolver implements IOperator {

     create(){
     //create specific to did method